liusihang/ViOTUcluster/README.md

     ```bash
     ViOTUcluster_AllinOne -r <input_path_raw_seqs> -o <output_path> -d <database_path> -a <assembly_software> --non-con/--con [--reassemble]
     ```

+A mini test file is available for download at  [MiniTest.zip](https://zenodo.org/records/14287325/files/MiniTest.zip?download=1).
+You can use this file in All-in-One mode to verify that the pipeline is successfully installed and functioning.

 ## Parameters

 - **`-i <input_path_to_contigs>`**: Specifies the directory containing the assembled contig files in FASTA format (e.g., `example1.fasta`).
 Each contig file should have corresponding raw sequencing FASTQ files in the raw sequence directory, sharing the same prefix.